galexrt/ansible-cockpit/README.md

     - hosts: servers
       roles:
-         - { role: galexrt.cockpit, cockpit: true }
+         - { role: galexrt.cockpit, cockpit: true, cockpit-kubernetes: true }

 License
 -------

-MIT License
+MIT

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+If you have problems with the role, feel free to create an issue on Github or contact me by mail.